Doug Girod

-Douglas Allan Girod (born May 5, 1958) is an American educator, medical doctor, and the 18th University of Kansas chancellor.
+Douglas Allan Girod (born May 5, 1958) is an American educator, medical doctor, and the 18th chancellor of the University of Kansas.
 Prior to becoming chancellor, he was the University of Kansas Medical Center's executive vice chancellor, a position he had held since February 2013.
 Before being promoted to the executive vice chancellor at the University of Kansas Medical Center, Girod was the senior dean for the School of Medicine while dually serving as a surgeon at the University of Kansas Health System where he began his career in 1994.
 He is also a veteran of the United States Navy Reserve.

 Biography

 Education

-Born and raised in Salem, Oregon, Girod graduated from the University of California, Davis with a Bachelor of Science in chemistry, followed by University of California, San Francisco for his doctor of medicine, and completed his residency and an National Institute of Health research fellowship at the University of Washington in Seattle.
+Girod was born and raised in Salem, Oregon.
+He graduated from the University of California, Davis, with a Bachelor of Science in chemistry, then attended the University of California, San Francisco, for his doctorate of medicine, and completed his residency and an National Institute of Health research fellowship at the University of Washington in Seattle.

 Career

 Beginning in 1982, Girod began his 15-year career in the United States Navy Reserve where he worked at the Naval Hospital Oakland as a surgeon and the Director of Otolaryngology.
-In 1997, Girod was discharged from the military honorably, ending his career as a Lieutenant Commander.
+In 1997, Girod was honorably discharged from the military, ending his career as a Lieutenant Commander.
 In 1994, Girod left California to become a surgeon at the KU Medical Center.
 During his time at the KU Medical Center, Girod was a professor, department chair, senior associate dean, interim executive dean, and his most recent post of executive vice chancellor.